An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 The system \texttt{fasp} \cite{fichte2022rushing} allows for navigation toward desired partial solutions (called \emph{facets}) in ASP, which recently was extended to navigate the solution space of ASP-encoded planning tasks~\cite{gnad2025interactive}.
 Facets are atoms that occur in some but not all answer sets.
 Interactively enforcing or forbidding such facets to see which properties hold allows the user to better understand the solution space.
 A further recent answer set explorer is \emph{viasp}~\cite{viasp25}.

-\emph{Model reconciliation} is a form of contrastive explanation by reconciling the system's and the user's model (i.e., programs) to agree on a property of the made decision, which was also considered in ASP \cite{son2021model,DBLP:conf/kr/NguyenSS020}.
+\emph{Model reconciliation} is a form of contrastive explanation by reconciling the system's and the user's model (i.e., programs) to agree on a property of the made decision, which was also considered in ASP with a focus on planning~\cite{son2021model,DBLP:conf/kr/NguyenSS020}.